tardate/LittleArduinoProjects/Radio/AM/SingleTransistorTransmitter/README.md

 ## Ugly Build

-Since things were going quite well on a breadboard, I transferred to some copper PCB stock for a more stable experimental platform:
+Since things were going quite well on a breadboard, I transferred to some copper PCB stock for a more stable experimental platform.

+The antenna is just a random length of copper (about 20cm).
+I don't need (or want) this to be an efficient transmitter - just enough to get across the room for demonstration purposes.
+Stefan0719 used a standard medium-wave antenna coil with ferrite core in his build.

 ![build_complete](./assets/build_complete.jpg?raw=true)